whowechina/voltex_pico/README.md

 * Just plug it in and play.
 * You can set knob resolution by `knob rate` command.
 * You can set trigger and reset point by `trigger` command (only for Hall Effect switch version).
+* Hold the left auxiliary button while plugging in to enter Konami spoof mode; the right for regular mode.

 ## CAD Source File
 I'm using OnShape free subscription.
 It's powerful but it can't archive original designs to local, so I can only share the link here.
 All model files are exported from this online document.